traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_01.md

 ## What it is

-Travel time is much more accurate than distance to make informed decisions, such as where to locate a new office, what type of transport to choose, or at what time a meeting should start.
+Travel times are much more accurate than distance to make informed decisions, such as where to locate a new office, what type of transport to choose, or at what time a meeting should start.

 ![](images/tutorial_01/timemap_example.png)
 *This demonstrates the difference between a normal radius (blue) and a time based reachable area (pink)*